 According to Upwork, there will be even up 86.5 million freelancers by 2027.
 Moreover, these people made their own decision to become gig workers instead of having permanent employment.
 41% of freelancers in the survey by PYMNTS stated they were hired because they have unique skills to complete an ad hoc project.

 Freelancers offering professional services can participate in digital marketplaces to secure a greater volume of assignments.
-For companies, the gig economy gives a chance to scale up or scale down their resources when necessary, and secure the skills they need to accomplish specific goals and projects.
+For companies, the gig economy gives a chance to scale up or scale down their resources when necessary and secure the skills they need to accomplish specific goals and projects.
 Mercer in their Global Talent Trends Study showed that 39% of companies are going to use more flexible talent pools.
-What’s more 77% of executives perceive temporary workers as playing a far greater role in the provision of missing skills.
+What’s more, 77% of executives perceive temporary workers as playing a far greater role in providing missing skills.

 Skill-based management allows companies to place contingent workers in a team where their skills will significantly affect the progress of a given project.
-Moreover, gig jobs are as much important for contractors as regular jobs - 64% of gig workers say they are doing their preferred type of work which means they are fully engaged and motivated to work for their employer.
-However, to be able to fully use the potential of this workforce managers need to better relate to their temporary employees.
+Moreover, gig jobs are as important for contractors as regular jobs - 64% of gig workers say they are doing their preferred type of work, which means they are fully engaged and motivated to work for their employer.
+However, to fully use the potential of this workforce, managers need to better relate to their temporary employees.

 The gig economy provides a unique suite of challenges and opportunities for established companies that seek workforce agility and expertise in competitive marketplaces.
 To get the most out of alternative workers, managers must communicate their organization's mission and values quickly and concisely.
 And just because workers are temporary, doesn't mean they don't have engagement needs.
 Employers should aim to be the first choice for a gig workforce that could easily choose to leave for a competitor (source: Gallup)

-Another aspect companies should put more emphasis on is making sure that contingent workers have desired skills so they are able to effectively and immediately support internal teams.
-When their hire someone permanently, even less skilled employee can improve over time.
+Another aspect companies should emphasize is ensuring that contingent workers have desired skills, so they can effectively and immediately support internal teams.
+When their hire someone permanently, even less skilled employees can improve over time.
 In the case of contractors, after onboarding, they should not require leading them by the hand.
-It’s one of the reasons why companies started to use IT staff augmentation services more willingly, especially in IT when each hour of developer’s work is quite costly.
+It's one of the reasons why companies started to use IT staff augmentation services more willingly, especially in IT when each hour of developer's work is quite costly.

 Utilizing gig workers allows businesses to have a diverse pool of flexible specialists at their disposal and move projects forward without the necessity to invest in often time-consuming recruitment processes.
 But the cooperation will only be successful if an IT expert has needed experience and expertise.
-In Blue House, we have developed not only a process of correct selection of a developer for a given project, but also a process of cooperation between us as a service provider and the client, so there is no room for failure.
+In Blue House, we have developed a process of correct selection of a developer for a given project and a process of cooperation between us as a service provider and the client, so there is no room for failure.

 Being a contractor gives developers much more freedom than a full-time job.
 They focus more on accomplishing goals and finishing tasks before the deadline instead of working standard hours.
 In the EY Global Contingent Workforce Study report, 80% of respondents admitted that work flexibility is the greatest advantage of the "gig economy".
 They also appreciate the flexibility for holidays, taking time off.
 On the whole, being unable to get a full-time job is not the main reason for doing contingent work.
 For the clear majority, there is a conscious decision to embrace the gig economy.

-Now, these software developers who prefer to work as gig employees have also more freedom to choose this company that offers work on a project which suits not only their skills but also interests.
-However, searching for an interesting project may take some time – one of the solutions is joining IT communities built by software houses or IT staff augmentation companies.
-As an example, Blue House provides its IT community members with a project selection process based on their skills, interests, and personal traits.
+Now, these software developers who prefer to work as gig employees have more freedom to choose this company that offers work on a project that suits their skills and interests.
+However, searching for an exciting project may take some time – one of the solutions is joining IT communities built by software houses or IT staff augmentation companies.
+For example, Blue House provides its IT community members with a project selection process based on their skills, interests, and personal traits.

 In the article How to Properly Match a Remote Developer To the Project we explain our process.

-Being a part of the gig economy also means that developers instead of doing similar tasks on each project have a possibility to fill in their work with different elements why starting a new one - which helps to stay motivated and makes the work exciting.
+Being a part of the gig economy also means that developers, instead of doing similar tasks on each project, have a possibility to fill in their work with different elements when starting a new one - which helps to stay motivated and makes the job exciting.
 Also, pay for contractors is variable from company to company.
 Some businesses decide to pay their workers more because they don’t have to invest in benefits in addition to salary.

 Gig workers can be perceived as people who belong to a huge “library of skills” that businesses can use to strengthen their business models.
 A contingent workforce can help drive and accelerate change and support rapid scale-ups.
-The development of technology made it possible to build and integrating new products, services, and more into operations, without having to expand full-time equivalent headcount.
+The development of technology made it possible to build and integrate new products, services, and more into operations without expanding full-time equivalent headcount.
 Both developers and organizations are now embracing the flexibility that contingent work arrangements provide.